Fearless cooking from a tiny kitchen in New York City.

 * Would you like to see a recipe in metrics/weights?
 The goal is to translate all recipes to internationally usable measurements over time, but this is very slow process.
 If there’s one you’d like to see moved up in the queue, request it via email.

-Offsite, you can become a fan of the Smitten Kitchen on Facebook, get new entry notifications on the official Twitter stream, listen as Deb blathers about nothing of importance on her personal Twitter stream, you can pin images from Smitten Kitchen (or follow Deb’s occasional pins) on Pinterest (a “Pin” link at the bottom of each full post hopes to make this easier), share pictures you’ve taken of recipes you’ve tried out in the Smitten Kitchen Recipe Pool or you can tag your pictures with “Smitten Kitchen” and Deb will run to check them out.
+Offsite, you can become a fan of the Smitten Kitchen on Facebook, get new entry notifications on the official Twitter stream, listen as Deb blathers about nothing of importance on her personal Twitter stream (previously: thesmitten), you can pin images from Smitten Kitchen (or see what everyone else has been pinning from the site) on Pinterest (a “Pin” link at the bottom of each full post hopes to make this easier), share pictures you’ve taken of recipes you’ve tried out in the Smitten Kitchen Recipe Pool or you can tag your pictures with “Smitten Kitchen” and Deb will run to check them out.

 Deb is the kind of person you might innocently ask what the difference is between summer and winter squash and she’ll go on for about twenty minutes before coming up for air to a cleared room and you soundly snoring.
 It’s taken some time, but she’s finally realized that there are people out there that might forgive her for such food, cooking and ingredient-obsessed blathering and possibly, even come back for more.